 How This Calculator Works

 > [!IMPORTANT] > Why It Works: The snowball method isn't mathematically optimal, but it's psychologically powerful.
-Small wins create motivation that keeps you going.
+Research by the Harvard Business Review found that people who focus on small wins are more likely to eliminate debt completely.

 The Two Methods Compared